priyamaneja2002/YelpCamp-2022/README.md

 # YelpCamp-2022
 Yelpcamp is a node.js web application, where people can share, rate and review different campgrounds all over the world.
-Users can rate, add comments on different campgrounds and share there experiences and thoughts.
+Users can rate, add comments on different campgrounds and share their experiences and thoughts.
 I made this project as a part of my Udemy course - The Web Developer Bootcamp 2022 by Colt Steele.